-Another term often referred as Progressive Lenses is "No-Line Bifocals", which elimates the visible lines of traditional bifocals and trifocals and hides the fact that you need reading glasses.
-No one needs to know you you're wearing glasses for fashiong or your arms have "grown too short" for you to see up close.
+Another term often referred as Progressive Lenses is "No-Line Bifocals" or "No-Line Trifocals", which eliminates the visible lines of traditional bifocals and trifocals and hides the fact that you need reading glasses.
+No one needs to know you're wearing glasses for fashion or your arms have "grown too short" for you to see up close.

 You must learn to move your head to see things, you cannot simply keep your head straight and move your eyes because you'll be looking through a blurry part of the lens.
 As mentioned, it could take some time to adapt, one could experience dizziness and headaches during the time that you are adapting.
 Please call us to speak to optician or consult your eyecare specialist to get instructions on how to use progressive lenses.